A Preterist Commentary on Revelation 14: Summary and Highlights

 19The angel swung his sickle on the earth, gathered its grapes and threw them into the great winepress of God’s wrath.
 20They were trampled in the winepress outside the city, and blood flowed out of the press, rising as high as the horses’ bridles for a distance of 1,600 stadia.

-Revelation 14:19-20 Commentary: Though the Jews revolted against Rome during the Barley Harvest, the Roman Offensive Began at the Start of the Grape Harvest hence the Grape Harvest Symbolism in vs. 19-20.
+A Preterist Interpretation, Exposition and Commentary of Revelation 14:19-20: Though the Jews revolted against Rome during the Barley Harvest, the Roman Offensive Began at the Start of the Grape Harvest hence the Grape Harvest Symbolism in vs. 19-20.
 Far from depicting a Literal Flood of Blood, Revelation 14:20 portrays Jesus riding on His White Horse as He does in Revelation 19:11-15 shedding Blood up to the His Horse’s Bridle throughout Israel as He “treads the Winepress” in Judgment.

 In v.
 20, John sees blood flowing like wine as high as the horses’ bridles for 1,600 stadia.
 This flood is a metaphor of the destruction of Israel in preparation for its re-creation.
 Floods are often used in the Bible as a metaphor for an invading army (Jeremiah 46:7-8; 47:1-2; 51:55-56; Ezekiel 26:3; Daniel 11:10, 40; Nahum 1:8).
 This symbolism points to Rome quite well since Rome is represented by the sea throughout the Book of Revelation.
 See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.